- The Ellington Suites finally returns to the site with Shootout Winning Triple Plus (A+++) sound or very close to it throughout

 I know of no other Pablo record with sound so rich, full, and warm.
 This one destroyed a big stack of copies we’d been collecting for years in order to do this shootout.
 Unless you have a good-sized batch, ten or more, you will have a tough time finding one with sound anywhere near this amazing.

 The Queen’s Suite, which takes up side one, was recorded in 1959 and sounds amazing.
 As you can imagine, this has one of the best Ellington bands ever assembled, with players like Clark Terry, Paul Gonzalves, Harry Carney, Johnny Hodges… the list of jazz giants goes on and on.
 If you enjoy the classic albums by Mingus on Atlantic, you’re gonna love this work.
-The sound is excellent as well, earning an A++ grade — open, spacious and transparent with tight bass and an extended top end.
+The sound is excellent as well, spacious and transparent with tight bass and an extended top end.

 Side two has material performed by Ellington in the early ’70s, which though not as good musically, is still very enjoyable.
-On this copy, it sounds amazing, earning an A+++ grade with incredible transparency and immediacy.
+On this copy, it sounds amazing, with incredible transparency and immediacy.
 The overall sound is airy and open with lots of breathy texture to the horns and woodwinds.

 1976 Grammy Award Winner for Best Jazz Performance by a Big Band!

 What the Best Sides of The Ellington Suites Have to Offer Is Not Hard to Hear

 - The biggest, most immediate staging in the largest acoustic space